The beginner’s guide to the F1 Sprint

 A Sprint weekend is different to the traditional Grand Prix weekend but it's still a three-day affair with the Grand Prix as the main event – only with even more excitement.

 A Formula 1 weekend is usually run (though not always) over Friday, Saturday and Sunday.
 Over the three days, the F1 cars appear on track for five sessions.
-A standard weekend has three Free Practice sessions (FP1, FP2 and FP3) lasting an hour each, another hour for Qualifying – which sets the grid for the Grand Prix – and then the Grand Prix itself.
+A standard weekend has three Free Practice sessions (FP1, FP2 and FP3) lasting an hour each, followed by another hour for Qualifying – which sets the grid for the Grand Prix – and then the Grand Prix itself.

 READ MORE: The beginner’s guide to the F1 weekend